 The ALMA Girls

 The 2004 Tsunami which claimed the lives of over 230,000 people in 14 countries is recorded as one of the deadliest natural disasters in recent Sri Lankan history.
 Approximately 40,000 Sri Lankans lost their lives on Boxing Day 2004 while a further 516,000 were displaced.
-Among those who affected were seven little girls from Matara (a major city in Sri Lanka’s coastal belt).
+Among those who affected were six little girls from Matara (a major city in Sri Lanka’s coastal belt).
 The girls had either lost both or one of their parents to the tidal waves and were being taken care of by their close relatives.
 They survived on donations from well wishers, NGOs, and other organizations for their daily needs.
 When the Lanka Mother and Child Support Foundation stepped in to their lives, their relatives were facing severe difficulties in managing their education expenses because of their very limited finances.
 The girls’ families were on the verge of pulling them out school when The ALMA TETRA – PAK Company in Sweden agreed to fund their education until each girl turned 18 years.
-Therefore, since 2005 to 2014 the girls have been receiving Rs.
-1,740 each per month for their educational expenses and this sponsorship had been increased to Rs.
-2,000 per month from the year 2015 to Rs.
-3,500 per month from the year 2017.
+Therefore, since 2005 to date the girls have been receiving Rs.
+1,740 each per month for their educational expenses.

-All seven girls have successfully completed their Ordinary Level examination and performed well.
-Out of which 5 have completed their Advanced Level successfully and are now employed, independent young women, thanks to ALMA TETRA-PAK.
-The remaining 2 girls will be completing their education by the year 2017.
+Three of the six girls recently completed their Ordinary Level examination and performed well.
+One other girl is currently pursuing her Advanced Level while the other two have successfully completed school and are now employed, independent young women, thanks to ALMA TETRA-PAK.

 Empowering the Disabled Child